segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 1. From your Flex account, select **Unify**.
 2. On the Flex Unify overview screen, click **Create Unify space in Segment**.
 3. In Segment for Flex, select a data source to get started and click **Next**.
-4. Review the popup that explains how the data source that connects to Segment, and click **Continue**.
+4. Review the popup that explains how the data source connects to Segment, and click **Continue**.

 ## Step 2: Add connections